herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 Throughout the term, you are responsible for writing three response papers of **800-1200 words**.
 For each response papers, you choose a reading from a given class week's readings, summarize the key points in that piece, and critique those key points.
-You do not need to choose an reading from the week that the response paper is due (e.g., for Response Paper #1, you can choose a reading from Week 1, 2, or 3). **Readings from the textbook (*Digital
+You do not need to choose a reading from the week that the response paper is due (e.g., for Response Paper #1, you can choose a reading from Week 1, 2, or 3). **Readings from the textbook (*Digital
 Curation: A How-To-Do-It Manual*) and any reading marked [SKIM] are not to be